thomashkolbe/8080_Home_Computer/README.md

 ![Boot splash graphics](pics/8080_Computer_Booting_LM80C_BASIC.jpg)

-Once booted the computer asks for entering the top memory address.
+Once booted, the computer asks for entering the top memory address.
 If all available memory should be used for BASIC, only Return has to be pressed.
 Then the user can type in or load a BASIC program or can execute BASIC commands in direct mode, i.e. directly from the command line.
-Loading of BASIC programs has to be done via the serial interface using a proper terminal program on the connected PC.
+Loading of BASIC programs has to be done via the serial interface using a suitable terminal program on the connected PC.
 I found that the Open Source terminal program [Tera Term](https://ttssh2.osdn.jp/) is working very well for this.
 When configuring the serial